KerichenTCRM/Rcube/README.en.md

         wwwwwwwww,bbbbbbjbr,oooooojrr,vvvvvvboo,rrrrrrjvv,bjojjjjjv

 ## Algorithm's answer
-The algorithm's answer will be a move list, amove consisting of two characters: the color of the face to be turned, and how many quarters to turn, following this convention:
+The algorithm's answer will be a move list, a move consisting of two characters: the color of the face to be turned, and how many quart-turns to do, following this convention:
 * + means a clockwise quarter turn.
 * - means an anti-clockwise quarter turn.
-* ² means a half turn (180°).
+* ² means half a turn (180°).

-[The rest of the page wasn't translated, as it was mainly used by thors to organize the development of the project.]
+[The rest of the page wasn't translated, as it was mainly used by authors to organize the development of the project.]